Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

-`CellKey` is the sort key used throughout the system — in the memtable, in SSTables, and during merge operations.
+`CellKey` is the sort key used throughout the system, in the memtable, in SSTables, and during merge operations.
 The critical detail is that **timestamps are sorted descending**: newest versions come first.
 This means a simple forward scan naturally yields the most recent version first, which is what most reads want.

 ### Mutation